FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 - Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.

-Ethyl hexanoate is widely approved for use in both flavors and fragrances, with harmonized regulations across many regions.
-However, formulators should verify specific country requirements.
+Ethyl hexanoate is widely accepted across major markets, with harmonized assumptions for its use in flavors and fragrances.
+However, formulators should verify specific regional requirements.

 Citation hooks: FEMA; EFSA; national authority publications